 To ask about provisioning course material for first-generation, low-income students, please contact firstname.lastname@example.org.
 Also see further details about the FLI Partnership Library at Columbia (and at Barnard).

-Instructors may decide to upload small portions of their own materials into Courseworks.
+Instructors may decide to upload a scan of a small portion of a work directly to Courseworks.
 There are now smartphone apps that can create high quality .pdf files using the phone’s camera.
-This upload requires a fair use assessment.
-For more information about copyright and fair use, please be in touch with Copyright Advisory Services at the Libraries.
+This upload requires a Fair Use assessment.
+For more information about Copyright and Fair Use, see our Copyright Advisory Services site.

 When specified via the request form, the Libraries will license streaming video to fulfill course reserves film requests.
 Depending on where the content is being sourced, films available for licensed streaming may take, at minimum, 3-7 days to become available, and will appear as a link on your course reserves list.
 When streaming video is not available, staff will be in touch with other possible options.
 Our Streaming Video Research Guide provides links to our collections of features, documentaries, and recorded performances.

 For questions about course reserves not answered here, please contact us at email@example.com.